config-syncer/config-syncer/docs/tutorials/event-forwarder.md

 ## Test Forwarder
-In this tutorial, a ConfigMap will be used to show how recycle bin feature can be used.
+In this tutorial, a PVC will be used to show how event forwarder feature can be used.

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
 Run the following command to prepare your cluster for this tutorial: